Skip to main content

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} apply -f examples/sample-policy/guestbook-all-in-one.yaml -n guestbook

-1. kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get all -n guestbook.
-You should be able to see something like the following:
+kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get all -n guestbook.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE